Exact Bayesian inference in spatio-temporal Cox processes driven by multivariate Gaussian processes: Spatiotemporal model

 where $y_{\mathcal{T}}$ are the observed data at times $\mathcal{T}$, $\beta_{\mathcal{T}}$ is the GP at the locations of $y_{\mathcal{T}}$ and $(y_{\mathcal{T}^*},\beta_{\mathcal{T}^*})$ represent these components at a finite collection of locations at times $\mathcal{T}^*$.

 The predictive distribution may be explored in different ways, specially in a point process context, by choosing convenient functions of the observations to analyse.
-Note that the same algorithm provides prediction of the intensity function in future times $\mathcal{T}^*$.
+This issue is illustrated in a simulated example presented in Section 1.2 of the Appendix.
+Note that the same algorithm provides prediction of the intensity function $\lambda$.